What’s Happening in June in NYC

 New York City June Events

-Now in its 36th year, this colorful, unusual procession of New Yorkers dressed like shimmering sea beings — led by King Neptune and Queen Mermaid, of course — is an homage of pop culture and the performing arts.
+For 37 years, New Yorkers have dressed up like shimmering sea people for a colorful, unusual procession led by, of course, King Neptune and Queen Mermaid.
+It’s an homage to pop culture and the performing arts.
 And, of course, a celebration of everyone’s favorite mythical creature.
-Once again, the parade will travel from West 21st Street and Surf Avenue in Coney Island and proceed to the iconic boardwalk on June 16.
+This year, the parade will travel from West 21st Street and Surf Avenue in Coney Island and proceed to Steeplechase Plaza on Saturday, June 22.
 Arrive early to secure a good viewing spot, and linger longer to admire the antique cars and floats.
-It’s a trek from Midtown, but it’s so worth it.
+You can even support local Coney Island arts programming by volunteering to be a Justice of the Beach, a Mermaid Parade Judge of by joining Neptune’s Court (from $200).

-Starting June 2 and running until late September, SummerStage refers to the collection of outdoor concerts and events held in New York City every summer.
-It’s a mix of dance parties, theatrical performances, concerts, and benefits — many of which are free.
-Jazz singer Gregory Porter kicks off the 2018 series in Manhattan’s Central Park.
-Other highlights from this year’s lineup include the “Rock Rubber 45” film premiere, the Metropolitan Opera’s summer recitals, and an indie rock concert headlined by Broken Social Scene.
+Starting June 1 and running until late September, SummerStage is a collection of outdoor concerts and events held in New York City every summer.
+It’s a mix of dance parties, theatrical performances, concerts, and benefits — many of which are free to the public.
+Grammy-nominated songstress Emily King kicks off the 2019 series in Manhattan’s Central Park, along with soul group Durand Jones and the Indications and rising star Madison McFerrin.
+Other highlights from this year’s lineup include flamenco dance workshops, the Metropolitan Opera’s summer recitals, and an all-out dance party hosted by iconic DJs like Stretch Armstrong and Clark Kent.

 Jazz Age Lawn Party

 Be transported to New York City during the 1920s with one of the best-loved theme parties of the summer.
-This summer, the lawn party will take place twice, with the event scheduled for the 16th and 17th, and again in late August.
+The lawn party will be held over two weekends, with the event scheduled for June 15 and 16, and again in late August.
 Head to Governors Island to learn to dance the Charleston or the Peabody, shop for drop-waist dresses or antique gramophones, and enjoy the musical stylings of some of the finest jazz musicians in New York City.
-General admission starts at $35.
+This year, expect to drink plenty of Aperol spritzes, too.
+General admission starts at $45.